mawise/recipes/breakfast/challah_french_toast.md

 ## Directions

 1. In a medium shallow baking dish or bowl, beat the eggs with the milk, cinnamon, vanilla and nutmeg until blended.
 Working with 1 challah slice at a time, soak the bread in the egg mixture, turning several times.
-2. Meanwhile, melt the butter in a large heavy skillet until bubbling.
+2. Meanwhile, melt the butter in a large heavy skillet on medium-low until bubbling.
 Add 2 of the soaked challah slices and cook until golden brown on the bottom, about 2 minutes.
 Turn and cook until golden brown on the second side, about 2 minutes longer.
 Repeat with the remaining egg-soaked challah.
 Serve hot with maple syrup.

 [^1]: https://www.foodandwine.com/recipes/challah-french-toast